 Blockages that occur in your bile ducts can be treated with:

-- Balloon dilation and stent placement.
-These procedures can open blockages in the larger bile ducts.
-Balloon dilation is a procedure in which your doctor runs a slender tube with an inflatable balloon at its tip (balloon catheter) through an endoscope and into a blocked bile duct.
+- Balloon dilation.
+This procedure can open blockages in the larger bile ducts outside the liver.
+In balloon dilation, your doctor runs a slender tube with an inflatable balloon at its tip (balloon catheter) through an endoscope and into a blocked bile duct.
 Once the balloon catheter is in place, the balloon is inflated.
-Small plastic tubes called stents may be placed in bile ducts to keep them open.

 A liver transplant is the only treatment known to cure primary sclerosing cholangitis.
 During a liver transplant, surgeons remove your diseased liver and replace it with a healthy liver from a donor.
 Liver transplant is reserved for people with liver failure or other severe complications of primary sclerosing cholangitis.
 Though uncommon, it's possible for primary sclerosing cholangitis to recur after a liver transplant.